Start with ready-made AI agents with instructions on how to manage them on the marketplace. Browse the library

 Study Results: MIRA Outperforms Doctors

-The study, published in Nature, showed that MIRA achieved 88.9% diagnostic accuracy across 574 MIMIC-IV cases.
-In a comparison with a group of physicians (311 cases), MIRA's accuracy was 87.8%, significantly higher than that of experienced human specialists under identical simulated conditions.
+The study yielded impressive results.
+MIRA achieved 88.9% diagnostic accuracy across all 574 MIMIC-IV cases.
+In direct comparison with the group of doctors, MIRA's accuracy was 87.8%, significantly higher than that of experienced human specialists under the same simulated conditions.

 Participant Average Diagnostic Accuracy